A Look at Value-Based Decision-Time vs. Background Planning Methods Across Different Settings: Background

-\textbf{Planning Styles in MBRL.} In MBRL, planning is performed in two different styles: (i) DT planning, and (ii) B planning (see Ch.\ 8 of \citep{sutton2018reinforcement}).\footnote{Although some new planning styles have been proposed in the transfer learning literature (see e.g., \citep{barreto2017successor, barreto2019option, barreto2020fast, alver2022constructing}), they can also be viewed as performing some form of DT planning with pre-learned models.} DT planning, also known as ``planning in the now'', is performed as a computation whose output is the selection of a single action for the current state.
-This is often done by unrolling the model forward from the current state to compute local value estimates, which are then usually discarded after action selection.
-Here, planning is performed independently for \emph{every} encountered state and it is mainly performed in an \emph{online} fashion, though it may also contain offline components.
-In contrast, B planning is performed by continually improving a cached VE, on the basis of simulated experience from the model, often in a global manner.
-Action selection is then quickly done by querying the VE at the current state.
-Unlike DT planning, B planning is often performed in a purely \emph{offline} fashion, in parallel to the agent-environment interaction, and thus is \emph{not} necessarily focused on the current state: well before action selection for any state, planning plays its part in improving the value estimates in many other states.
-For convenience, in this study, we will refer to all MBRL algorithms that have an online planning component as DT planning algorithms (see e.g., \citep{tesauro1994td, tesauro1996line, silver2017mastering, silver2018general, schrittwieser2020mastering, zhao2021consciousness}), and will refer to the rest as B planning algorithms (see e.g., \citep{sutton1990integrated, sutton1991dyna, kaiser2020model, hafner2021mastering, zhao2021consciousness}).
-Note that, regardless of the style, any type of planning can be viewed as a procedure $f: (\mathcal{M}, \mathbb{\Pi})\to \mathbb{\Pi}$ that takes a model $m$ and a policy $\pi^i$ as input and returns an improved policy $\pi_{m}^o$, according to $m$, as output.
+\textbf{Value-Based Planning Methods.} In value-based model-based RL, two of the prevalent ways to perform planning are through value-based \dt and \bg planning methods \citep[see Ch.\ 8 of][]{sutton2018reinforcement}.\footnote{Although some new planning methods have been proposed in the transfer learning literature (see e.g., \citet{barreto2017successor, barreto2019option, barreto2020fast, alver2022constructing}), these approaches can also be viewed as performing some form of \dt planning with pre-learned models.} For the sake of presentation clarity, in the rest of this study, we will drop the ``value-based'' adjective and refer to these planning methods as just \dt and \bg planning methods.
+In decision-time planning methods, planning is performed as a computation whose output is the selection of a single action for the current state, which is done by unrolling the model forward from the current state to compute local value estimates.
+Here, planning is performed independently for every encountered state and it is mainly performed in an online fashion, though it may also contain offline components.
+In contrast, in \bg planning methods, planning is performed by continually improving a value estimator, on the basis of simulated experience from the model, in a global manner.
+Action selection is then quickly done by querying the value estimator at the current state.
+Unlike \dt planning, \bg planning is performed in a purely offline fashion, in parallel to the agent-environment interaction, and thus is not focused on the current state.
+For convenience, in this study, we will refer to all model-based RL algorithms that have an online planning component as decision-time planning algorithms \citep[see e.g.][]{tesauro1996line, silver2017mastering, silver2018general, zhao2021consciousness}, and will refer to the rest as background planning algorithms \citep[see e.g.][]{sutton1990integrated, sutton1991dyna, kaiser2020model, zhao2021consciousness}.